crypt0rr/kb/content/tools/hash-cracking/hash-cracker/index.md

 12. PACK rulegen (read option 99)
 13. PACK mask (read option 99)
 14. Fingerprint attack
-15. Directory of wordlists plain and then with OneRuleToRuleThemAll
+15. Directory of word lists plain and then with OneRuleToRuleThemAll
 16. Username iteration (read option 99, only NTLM)
 99. Show info about modules